rpetti/command-decoupler/README.md

 ```

 ## But...
 Why?
 This program, in most situations, is completely useless.
 My use-case for this was spurred on by a bug in HPE's Fortify which caused some sub processes be behave incorrectly when wrapped by it's sourceanalyzer command.
+Full blogpost is [here](http://robpetti.com/fortify-breaks-regsvr32/).

 For example, if I had a C++ project that was configured to register a COM or OCX object, the following would fail:
 ```